Bally's Evansville

-Bally's Evansville is a casino hotel and entertainment complex in downtown Evansville, Indiana, owned by Gaming and Leisure Properties and operated by Bally's Corporation.
+Bally's Evansville is a casino hotel and entertainment complex in downtown Evansville, Indiana, United States, owned by Gaming and Leisure Properties and operated by Bally's Corporation.

 Originally named Casino Aztar, it was opened by Aztar Corporation in 1995 as the state's first casino.
 The name was changed to Tropicana Evansville in 2013.
 In 2017, the casino moved from its original riverboat into a land-based facility.
+The property was rebranded as Bally's Evansville in 2021.